apparser-development/apparser/README.md

 # For Developers

-1) If something doesn't work - email.
+1) If something doesn't work - open ticket.
-2) If you want something fixed - email.
+2) If you want something fixed - open ticket.
 3) If you need help with the library - email.

 apparser.development@gmail.com